 Tramadol is not recommended for use in children in whom respiratory function might be compromised including neuromuscular disorders, severe cardiac or respiratory conditions, upper respiratory or lung infections, multiple trauma or extensive surgical procedures.
 These factors may worsen symptoms of opioid toxicity.

 Precautions for use

-Tolerance and physical and/or psychological dependence may develop, even at therapeutic doses.
+Tolerance, psychic and physical dependence may develop, even at therapeutic doses and especially after long-term use.
 The clinical need for analgesic treatment should be reviewed regularly (see section 4.2).
 In opioid-dependent patients and patients with a history of drug abuse or dependence, treatment should only be for short period and under medical supervision.
 Tramacet should be used with caution in patients with cranial trauma, in patients prone to convulsive disorder, biliary tract disorders, in a state of shock, in an altered state of consciousness for unknown reasons, with problems affecting the respiratory center or the respiratory function, or with an increased intracranial pressure.

 Paracetamol in overdose may cause hepatic toxicity in some patients.

 Symptoms of withdrawal reaction, similar to those occurring during opiate withdrawal, may occur even at therapeutic doses and for short term treatment (see section 4.8).
-Withdrawal symptoms may be avoided by tapering it at the time of discontinuation especially after long treatment periods.
+When a patient no longer requires therapy with Tramacet, it may be advisable to taper the dose gradually to prevent symptoms of withdrawal, especially after long treatment periods.
 Rarely, cases of dependence and abuse have been reported (see section 4.8).